Alex-Mdau/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a script that displays the contents list of your current directory
+This is a script that changes the working directory to the user's home directory